George W. Bush Tried To Develop A Pandemic Response System In 2005, Warned That It Was A Matter Of Time

-Back in 2005, then-president George W. Bush read a book about the 1918 Spanish Flu pandemic, at the time a largely-forgotten event that likely killed 50-100 million people.
-The book spurned Bush to convene his advisers, cabinet members, and other government officials to develop a nationwide pandemic response.
+Back in 2005, then-president George W. Bush read a book about the 1918 Spanish Flu pandemic, a largely-forgotten event that had likely killed 50-100 million people.
+The book inspired Bush to convene his advisers, cabinet members, and other government officials to develop a nationwide pandemic response.

 “You’ve got to read this.
 He said, ‘Look, this happens every 100 years.
 We need a national strategy,'” Bush told his Homeland Security Advisor, Fran Townsend, at the time, after having read historian John M. Barry’s The Great Influenza.